Nadybot/AUNO_MODULE/README.md

 # Auno comment module

-This module lets you seach for comments on an item on auno.org
+This module lets you search for comments on an item on auno.org

 ## Usage